 - Identify what might go wrong and who may be harmed or affected by the risk.
 Then think about what precautions should be taken.

-- Keep the record indefinitely for future reference and to save time and effort if an activity is repeated, although risks will still need to be re-assessed – see the data protection policy
+- Keep the record indefinitely for future reference and to save time and effort if an activity is repeated, although risks will still need to be re-assessed – see the data protection policy section on Page 41.

 - For each activity give consideration to supervision levels, roles and responsibilities (including training requirements, pastoral care, spiritual development, health and safety concerns, security, health and hygiene and travel safety).